-Following the devastating events at Grenfell Tower in London, a significant amount of work has been undertaken by the government to review and advise on the safety of buildings across the country.
+Following the devastating events at Grenfell Tower in London, a significant amount of work has been undertaken by the government to review and advise on building safety across the country.
 This has focused around the fire safety of external wall cladding systems on buildings that are over 18m in height and do not incorporate Aluminium Composite Material (ACM), which is covered in a separate advice note.
 The result of this work was the issue of Advice Note 14 (AN14) that stipulates the wall system has to achieve BR135 classification via a BS8414 test.
 Essentially this translates to any building that is over 18m and comprises of an external wall system must be tested, and achieve a certain level of safety to satisfy these recently established levels of fire safety.

 So, what does this mean and what have the effects been?